Treat the special person in your life to a vegan breakfast in bed.

 My perfect vegan pancake recipe is understandably top of my list.
 It’s easy to throw together and you can put whatever toppings you want on them!
 I would love them topped with fresh fruit (blueberries and blood orange is still my favourite) and some grated dark chocolate or a vegan chocolate syrup.
 For a more savoury flavour, you could try fried mushrooms and vegan sausage/bacon!
 Or a good vegan bacon and maple syrup.

 Smoothies are the breakfasts of the go-getters.
 They’re versatile and nutritious and you could even make them caffeinated!
 This chocolate peanut butter smoothie looks delicious and would probably love a dash of espresso.
+If it’s cold out, my hot apple pie smoothie is a great way to slowly start the morning.

 I’m only just getting the hang of tofu scramble and this recipe looks like it’s got the gist of it.
 I don’t usually have a hearty breakfast, but on the days where it’s required, this tofu scramble full of veggies and flavour is where I’ll be headed.